 For Architects & Technical Decision Makers

-- Review this decision tree with stakeholders
+- Review this decision framework with stakeholders

 - Identify pilot scenarios for chosen technologies